Creating career paths for students in China

 The Career Intelligence Class program helps students understand current workplace requirements, clarify career direction based on strengths and interests, and cultivate relevant job skills as they initiate their career paths in STEM.

-The 15 Chinese universities involved in the program include:
+The 10 Chinese universities involved in the program in 2021 include:

 - Beijing University of Chemical Technology